debraysimon/tpxle-doc/docs/atex-iecex-hazloc/WhatIsAtex_R/README.md

 # What is ATEX/IECEx/HAZLOC

 ATEX, IECEx, and HAZLOC are globally recognized certifications that ensure the safe operation of equipment in hazardous environments.
-These certifications are particularly vital for industries dealing with flammable materials, such as the cosmetic, pharmaceutical, oil & gas, chemical, and military sectors.
+These certifications are particularly vital for industries dealing with flammable materials, such as the cosmetic, pharmaceutical, oil &amp; gas, chemical, and military sectors.

 ![](images/atex_industries.png)